Natural Remedies for Schizophrenia: Symptoms, Root Causes & Holistic Treatments

 3. Inflammation, Oxidative Stress & Cellular Energy Deficits

-• Low Omega-3 Index (EPA/DHA) – Affects membrane fluidity, neurotransmitter signalling, and neuroprotection
+• Low Omega-3 Index (EPA/DHA) — affects membrane fluidity, neurotransmitter signalling, and neuroprotection

 4. Gut–Brain Axis Disruption

-5. Environmental & Trauma-Linked Triggers
+5. Environmental & Trauma-Linked Contributors

 6. Structural & Metabolic Disruption